notification-system/notification-system.github.io/configuration.md

 ### **Step Three**

-#### **Postgres and Kafka configurations for NoSy**
+#### **PostgreSQL and Kafka configurations for NoSy**

-We will set up plain postgres and kafka if you have some authentication in kafka please add necessary fields in application properties.
-For kafka please download kafka version and zookeeper and install them.
-You can follow instructions here: kafka After installation, please verify that kafka is exposing port if you are running remotely.
-If you are running locally then you can just add kafka host and port to application properties.
-Otherwise add ip address and port of kafka:
+We will set up plain PostgreSQL and Kafka if you have some authentication in Kafka please add necessary fields in application properties.
+For Kafka please download Kafka version and zookeeper and install them.
+You can follow instructions here: Kafka After installation, please verify that Kafka is exposing port if you are running remotely.
+If you are running locally then you can just add Kafka host and port to application properties.
+Otherwise add ip address and port of Kafka:

 `spring.cloud.stream.kafka.binder.brokers=host:port`

-The same steps follow for Postgres.
-Please download postgres and create a user which can be used in our application and then create db named: nosydb(you can create any other database, but make sure you specify in application.properties) You can follow instructions here: postgres After installation please verify that postgres is exposing port if you are running remotely.
-If you are running locally then you can just add postgres host and port to application properties.
-Otherwise add ip address and port of postgres:
+The same steps follow for PostgreSQL.
+Please download PostgreSQL and create a user which can be used in our application and then create DB named: nosydb(you can create any other database, but make sure you specify in application.properties) You can follow instructions here: PostgreSQL After installation please verify that PostgreSQL is exposing port if you are running remotely.
+If you are running locally then you can just add PostgreSQL host and port to application properties.
+Otherwise add ip address and port of PostgreSQL:

 ```
 spring.datasource.url= jdbc:postgresql://host:5432/nosydb